 On the other hand, sales focus on offering a specific service and convincing the prospect to purchase.

-When considering new trends and ideas to market your firm, make sure your firm’s visibility is a top priority.
-The more visible your firm, the more clients you win and the more you stand out from competitors.
+When considering new trends and ideas to market your firm, ensure your firm’s visibility is a top priority.
+The more visible your firm, the more clients you win and stand out from competitors.

 “Not all accountants service the same industries or provide the same services.
 It is important to identify what makes you different from the other accountants or firms and employ a strategy that communicates that idea to your potential audience,” said Carter.

 Accounting firms must meet their potential clients where they are located.
 We are in the digital age, which means everyone is online and heavily influenced by technology.
 If your marketing agency does not have a digital footprint, how will potential clients find you?